 “The Absolute itself does not become temporal.
 Wherever it is, it cuts straight across time.
 It erupts from the Transcendent into this world by way of our freedom.” — Karl Jaspers

-The history of religions demonstrates many images of Transcendence absolutized by the human blindness toward the transcendent nature of God and imposed (often violently) on believers.
-All such images are false, for they claim to be the objective knowledge of that which can never become an objective knowledge; and at the same time all such images are true, for they reveal the truth about those who created and accepted them.
+The history of religions demonstrates many images of Transcendence absolutized by the human blindness to the transcendent nature of God and imposed (often violently) on believers.
+All such images are false, for they claim to be the objective knowledge of that which transcends all possible objective knowledge; and at the same time all such images are true, for they reveal the truth about those who created and accepted them.

 “Such as men themselves are, such will God Himself seem to them to be.” — John Smith, the Platonist